mohaimin95/node-ts-generator/README.md

 ## What's next?

-1. Rename your project name in `package.json`
-2. Install all dependencies using `npm i`
+1. Install all dependencies using `npm i`.
-3. Create `.env` file in root directory of your application and copy all from `.env.example` file to `.env` file.
-4. Start your application in development mode using `npm run start:dev`.
+2. Start your application in development mode using `npm run start:dev`.

 ## Building the application